 Prevention

 Preventing pubic lice involves several steps.
 These steps reduce your risk of infestation and promote personal hygiene.
-Below are the tips to remember.
+Below are the tips to remember:

 Good hygiene